Self-Organization and Artificial Life: Perspectives

 The possibility of exploiting self-organization for design purposes is especially relevant toward the development of \emph{living technologies}, that is, technologies presenting features of living systems \citep{Bedau:2009}, such as robustness, adaptability, and self-organization, which can include self-reconfiguration, self-healing, self-management, self-assembly, etc., often named together as ``self-*'' in the context of autonomic computing \citep{Poslad2009}.

-Self-organization has been used directly in living technologies within a variety of domains \citep{Bedau2013IntroductionLT}, from protocells \citep{Protocells2008} to cities \citep{Gershenson:2013}, and also several methodologies that use self-organization have been proposed in engineering \citep{Frei:2011}.
+Self-organization has been used directly in living technologies within a variety of domains \citep{Bedau2013IntroductionLT}, from protocells \citep{Protocells2008} to cities \citep{Gershenson:2013}.
+Recent work programming \citep{Adamatzky:2010} or designing multicellular organisms \citep{doi:10.1063/1.5038337,Kriegman2020} also falls within this category.
+Also, several methodologies that use self-organization have been proposed in engineering \citep{Frei:2011}.
 A major leap forward can be expected when principled design methodologies are laid down, and a better understanding of self-organization for ALife can be at the forefront of the development of such methods.

 It is also worth considering when self-organization is \emph{not} useful in the context of ALife.
 Tracing a clear line across the domain is of course impossible, but our reasoning above provides some suggestions.
 Indeed, self-organization does not account for every life-like process, for instance when there is no clear increase in organization.
 For instance, hard ALife has strongly developed the concept of embodied cognition and morphological computation \citep{Pfeifer2007,Pfeifer:2009ba}, where the dynamics of mind-body-environment interaction are fundamental aspects.
 These dynamics, albeit very complex, are not easily described within the framework of self-organization. { Self-organization is useful when we are interested in observing phenomena at more than one scale, as it allows us to describe how elements interact to produce systemic properties.
 Still, if we are only interested in observing phenomena at a single scale, then perhaps self-organization would not offer any descriptive advantage.
 Examples include embodied cognition (when we are focusing on a single cognitive agent and its interaction with its environment) and most of the traditional types of evolutionary algorithms (when there are no interactions between individuals of a population).}